 When I train at home I can never have the right distances to set my targets, so I end up shooting much shorter distances.
 This generates two problems:

-- The size of the target is too big
+- and the size of the target is too big.

-So I decided to create and share a calculator to figure out what was the right height and size of the black depending on the distance.
+So I decided to create and share a target calculator to figure out what was the right height and size of the black bullseye depending on the distance.

 Table of Contents